Using the Internet to Attempt Social Murder: The Marc Gafni Case

 Gafni himself only became aware of Kabakov’s false claims of sexual abuse twenty five years after the relationship was over.
 When he finally did become aware of the false claims, he immediately sought a way to have a facilitated meeting to clarify the facts and create resolution.

 In my interview with him, Gafni expressed regret for the relationship and took full responsibility for the youthful mistake and any suffering it may have caused Sara Kabakov.
-The fact that she was a minor, 14, and he was over eighteen years of age was not in their consciousness at the time- it was far less in the consciousness of culture as well- and according to Gafni, never even came up for discussion between them at the time.
+The fact that she was a minor, 14, and he was 19 was not in their consciousness at the time- it was far less in the consciousness of culture as well- and according to Gafni, never even came up for discussion between them at the time.

 What we’re talking about here is a normal, teenage ‘crush’ relationship.
 A young man meets a young woman when he is 19 — she is 14 at the time of the relationship.
 As we’ll see below, it seems highly likely that the characterization of the relationship by Sara Kabakov, beginning twenty five years after it took place, is a gross falsification of facts.
 We will also see that the relationship has been hijacked for their own use by political adversaries of Gafni.